pedropalhari/node-ts-fastify-boilerplate/README.md

   - For each `IRoute` type it will create a `.json` file on `schemas/`
   - It also compiles all schemas into `schemas/definitions.json` so we can use any types from the project, not any from the `types/` folder.
+  - And for the last part it adds a nice import map so you can do `{type}Schema` and autocomplete.

 - Add the type and generated schema to the route: